Shizue Imai is a sculptor working in New York city.

 country with all her heart.
 This intense passion inspires her to balance sensitivity to delicate natural surface with her brave embrace of modern

 innovation.
-Ms Imai’s deft handling of organic form coupled with her iconoclastic approach to the very meaning of the ceramic object brings
+Ms Imai’s deft handling of organic form coupled with her iconoclastic approach brings

 forth work of unusual sophistication.

 Her work has a mystical presence.
-Shizue Imai create illusion through the most concrete of forms.
+Shizue Imai creates illusion through the most concrete of forms.
 Her sculptures are modern talismans,

 abstract and functional, richly textured yet somehow illusionistic.